awslabs/aws-well-architected-labs/Cost/CostOpt_Workload/Step1.md

 To use the files from this lab, follow the steps below:

-1. Go to the S3 Console and create a **S3 Bucket** which will contain your cost and usage files, we have called ours **costusagefiles-reinventworkshop**
+1. Go to the S3 Console and create a **S3 Bucket** with a folder **costusagefiles-reinventworkshop** which will contain your cost and usage files.
+You MUST name the folder **costusagefiles_reinventworkshop**, this will make pasting the code faster.

 2. Copy the sample file to your bucket:
     - [Step1CUR.gz](Code/Step1CUR.gz)